Mohamed-Ayman01/kanban-board/README.md

 ### todo app as a kanban board

 #### features
-- different project tabs
+- create multiple project tabs

 - rename and remove projects

+- add tasks for eah project

 - drag and drop tasks

 - edit and remove tasks

+- timer for each project to count work time

-- data saved in browseer local storage
+- projects data saved is in browser local storage